tianon/wishlist/zulip.md

 - per-conversation customizable notifications
   - in most chat apps, the notifications for a given conversation allow long-clicking in the notification area and setting custom sounds, etc specific to that conversation

+- "mark as read" and "reply" directly from notifications

 ## Dockerization

 Before I gave up and decided to use Zulip Cloud, I tried very hard to run Zulip locally using Docker containers (something I happen to know a thing or two about), and boy howdy this application is **designed** to run inside a hand-maintained virtual machine.
 Given the age of the software, I can't really blame them for it, but it sure made running my own instance a pain because the upstream-published image just mimics a VM and I'm "weird" about my containers to that's DOA for me.
 I did manage to get something running in my own containers, but every single inch of progress was an uphill battle.
 For comparison, most competing solutions (those that are open source, that is) I was able to make my own container images from source successfully in a day or two's work.